great-expectations/great_expectations/docs/source/getting_started/pipeline_integration.rst

 Video
 ------

-This brief video covers the basics of integrating GE into a pipeline.
+COMING SOON: This brief video covers the basics of integrating GE into a pipeline

 Get a DataContext object